Clinical Mental Health Counseling

 Wait list Information

-Competition for limited places in the Community Counseling program requires the necessity of a waitlist.
+Competition for limited places in the Clinical Mental Health Counseling program requires the necessity of a waitlist.

 Length of Program — Measured by Semesters